-The COVID-19 pandemic continues to cause disruption in global supply and distribution channels and dramatically changed the way companies do business.
-From the beginning of this global health crisis, our first priority has been the safety and well-being of our employees.
+The COVID-19 pandemic, and related governmental and societal responses thereto, continue to cause disruption in global supply and distribution channels and significantly change the way companies manage their business.
+From the beginning of this global health crisis, our priority has been the safety and well-being of our employees and continuing to supply our customers with access to our therapeutic and diagnostic device solutions.

 We continue to monitor the developments associated with the COVID-19 pandemic and its effects on our employees, customers, supply chain and distribution channels.
-The ongoing impact of the pandemic depends on a number of factors including the severity and duration of the pandemic and the extent and severity of the impact on our customers, which is uncertain and unpredictable.
-Our future results of operations and cash flows may suffer adverse effects from delays in payments on outstanding accounts receivable, potential manufacturing, distribution and supply chain disruptions, uncertain demand for our products, and effects of any actions we may take to address financial and operational challenges our customers may face.
-Our future results will be heavily determined by timely rollout of the vaccines, effectiveness of the vaccines, the duration of the pandemic, its geographic spread, further business disruptions and the overall impact on the global economy.
+The ongoing impact of the pandemic depends on several factors including the severity and duration of the pandemic and the extent and severity of the impact on our customers, which is uncertain and unpredictable.
+Our future results of operations and cash flows may suffer adverse effects from disruptions in our supply chain and manufacturing operations, delays in payments on outstanding accounts receivable, uncertain demand for our products, and effects of any actions we may take to address financial and operational challenges our customers may face.
+Our future results may potentially be heavily determined by global vaccination rates, duration of the pandemic, its geographic spread, further business disruptions and the overall impact on the global economy.
 Other risks and uncertainties that we face include, but are not limited to: